New South Wales Steam:

 of New South Wales.
 Garratt number 6011 was utilised between Dubbo and Orange via Euchareena and is here

-seen while pausing at one of the towns (possibly Wellington?) along the way.
+seen while pausing at Wellington along the way.
+(Video below)

 Not long after sunrise on a chilly morning, the overnight mail train from Sydney, drawn by streamlined